Deeply Rooted Co-op FAQs

 Q: WHAT IS YOUR CANCELLATION POLICY and How can I cancel my registration for the School Year?

 A: We have no cancellations after 14 days before your start date.
 If canceling before then, your refund will be the amount minus credit card processing fee(s).
-Our Co-op Costs are by the semester and once the semester starts, they are non-refundable.
+Our Co-op Costs are annual and once the semester starts, they are non-refundable.
 Please contact us directly if you need to cancel your registration.

 Q: Are you exempt from SB163?